ankitchanana32/item_listing/README.md

 npm start

-Data will be server via  json-server
+Data will be served via  json-server

 For json-server:
   npm install json-server --save